crashoverride777/swifty-ads/README.md

 Ads.sharedInstance.loadBannerAds()
 etc
 ```
-Like I mentioned above I primarly focused on SpriteKit to make it easy to call ads from your SKScenes without having to use NSNotifaction or delegates to constantly communicate with the viewController.
+Like I mentioned above I primarly focused on SpriteKit to make it easy to call ads from your SKScenes without having to use NSNotifactionCenter or delegates to constantly communicate with the viewController.
 If you have an app that mainly uses viewControllers to show its UI than it might be clunky to call
 ```swift
 Ads.sharedInstance.presentingViewController = self
 ```
 especially repeatedly when changing viewControllers.
 This might even potentially cause issue with shared banner ads, although I have not tested that myself.
 In those kind of apps a better way would be to make some adjustments in Ads.swift.
-For example you clould change func such as theses
+For example you could change func such as theses
 ```swift
   class func loadSupportedBannerAd() {
         Ads.sharedInstance.loadSupportedBannerAd()